Global Warming Impacting All Continents

 “I think that dealing effectively with climate change is just going to be something that great nations do,” said Christopher B. Field, co-chairman of the working group that wrote the report, and an earth scientist at the Carnegie Institution for Science in Stanford, California.

-Cities Urged To Make Resiliency A Priority
+Cities Must Make Resiliency A Priority

 Talk of adaptation to global warming was once avoided in some quarters, on the grounds that it would distract from the need to cut emissions.
 But the past few years have seen a shift in thinking, including research from scientists and economists who argue that both strategies must be pursued at once.